giltene/wrk2/README.md

   constant throughput configured for the run.
-When responses take longer than normal (arriving later than the next request should have been sent), the true latency of the subsequent requests will be appropriately reflected in teh recorded latency stats.
+When responses take longer than normal (arriving later than the next request should have been sent), the true latency of the subsequent requests will be appropriately reflected in the recorded latency stats.

   Note: This technique can be applied to variable throughout loaders.
         It requires a "model" or "plan" that can provide the intended